 (d) if the device is intended to be applied to an animal so that it is not visible externally — place the device in packaging that legibly displays on its exterior the relevant PIC given to the manufacturer under subregulation (1)(a).

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (6) If a manufacturer gives an NLIS device to a person on a date that is different to the date recorded in the NLIS database under subregulation (5)(b)(iii), the manufacturer must, as soon as practicable after giving the device to the person, update the database by recording the correct date.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 65 amended: SL 2021/204 r.
+14.]

 66. Supply of NLIS devices by persons other than manufacturers

 (1) In this regulation —